guedesyc/guedesyc/README.md

 ## 📌 *Who i am?*
 - 😉 My name is Yago Guedes!
-- 🏆 22 years
+- 🏆 24 years
 - 🏠 I currently live in Salvador/BA - Brazil
-- ⏳ Currently in the third semester of Systems Analysis and Development.
-[3/5]
+- ⏳ Currently studying the last semester of Systems Analysis and Development.
+[5/5]
 - 🖥️ Interest in Frontend.
      - 🖥️ Basics in Python